 - Data Controller

-COIMA SGR SPA, as a management company acting on behalf of the Porta Romana fund, with its registered office in Milan (Italy), Piazza Gae Aulenti, 12, 20154.
+COIMA SGR SPA, as a management company of the Porta Romana fund, with its registered office in Milan (Italy), Piazza Gae Aulenti, 12, 20154.

 - Data processing methods

 The Company processes the User’s data while adopting all appropriate data security measures to prevent unauthorised access, unauthorised disclosure, modification or destruction of the data.
 The processing is carried out using both manual and/or electronic tools, using organisational methods and logics strictly related and limited to the indicated purposes.

 The Company, through the Website, may process the User’s data for the following purposes:

 - Contacting the Company.
 The User can contact the Company through SEC Newgate Italia – which has been appointed Company press officer and Data Processor, to request information using the contact details specified on the Website.

 - Contact the project Companies: the Website contains the project companies’ press officer email addresses, which may be used by journalists or the user to receive information.
 Each company will process the data provided in the email as an independent data controller to reply to requests made by email.
 Personal data provided voluntarily by the User (e.g., email address or other information freely provided by the User) will be processed by the individual project companies to manage and respond to the User’s communications or requests.
 The processing legal basis is the performance of the service requested by the User (Art.
 6(1)(b) GDPR), and any refusal to provide personal data will make it impossible for the Company to manage and acknowledge the communication or request for information.